eggheadio-projects/create-amazing-animations-with-greensock-notes/04-Create-Animation-Steps-with-Greensocks-Timeline.md

     ```
     - this allows you to control when the timeline will start

-    Create an event and use .resume() to start your timeline (or resume from a pause if you decide to do in mid timeline)
+5. Create an event and use .resume() to start your timeline (or resume from a pause if you used one mid timeline)
     ```js
     timeline.resume()
     ```